 ContributorEnrique Martinez Celaya

-Enrique Martinez Celaya is an artist and author whose work has been exhibited and collected by major institutions around the world.
-He is the Provost Professor of Humanities and arts at the University of Southern California, a Montgomery Fellow at Dartmouth College, and a fellow of the Los Angeles Institute for the Humanities.
+ENRIQUE MARTÍNEZ CELAYA is an artist and author who during the early part of his career also worked as a scientist.
+His work has been exhibited and collected by major institutions around the world.
+He is the Provost Professor of Humanities and Arts at the University of Southern California, a Montgomery Fellow at Dartmouth College, and a Fellow of the Los Angeles Institute for the Humanities.